do tickets go on sale?

 For our email list subscribers and Meritage friends an email will

-go out early September with a link to this page with the ticket sale
+go out late August with a link to this page with the ticket sale buttons

-buttons activated.
-Oysterfest tickets will be sold online or in-person
+activated.
+Oysterfest tickets will be sold online or in-person at

 do I become a Meritage friend?